Quaerite et invenietis — "Seek and you will find"

 fabrications come to the fore, it explodes the illusion of objectivity."

-A sociologist from Stanford told me: “The
+• •A sociologist from Stanford told me: “The

 Brady Bunch.
 At the same time they express 'great concern' about the

-from fire truck sirens.”
+complaining about noise from fire truck sirens.”

 their heart, these propagandists are about premising the hard-left